factorlabs/design-patterns/README.md

 ## Why Groovy language

-We chose Groove, thanks to his simple and elegant syntax.
+We chose Groove, thanks to its simple and elegant syntax.

 Groovy's syntax is also excelent bridge between strong and dynamic typing languages.

-We don't use some Groovy's syntactic sugar to make kode as general as possible.
+We don't use some Groovy's syntactic sugar to make code as general as possible.